barrven/Java-Android-f2020-wk5-lab/README.md

 Then add a new mapMarker to the map and pass the position and name in a MarkerOptions object then animate the camera

+Next, center the map on the location of the user

+Need permission - permission is already enabled in the manifest "ACCESS_FILE_LOCATION" if you add "ACCESS_COARSE_LOCATION" then it can access location from wifi or from cell signal

+Add check to onCreate to make sure locations access is enabled

+Add method the fires when permission is requested . this takea an if statement that checks all the premissions that were grandted by the request

+The define getLocation method

+when you get to locationManager.requestLocationUpdates, then need to add an interface implementation to MapsActivity class.
+Make this class implement the LocationListener class as well. add the methods required.

+Copy and paste the third nested if statement from the getLocation method into the onLocationChanged method from the new interface

+Test

+Add route from gpsVisualizer.com -->.gpx file for testing

+add method onPause to handle when the app is not in the foreground. it will tell the location manager to not update the location

+add method onResume to handle when app comes back into the foreground